conan-io/docs/howtos/use_gtest.rst

 .. code-block:: bash

     $ conan create . demo/testing

-The ``conan create`` automates all steps for you, however, you need to create the test directory and conanfile.py to make sure that your package is correct.
+The :command:`conan create` automates all steps for you.
+However, you need to create the test directory and *conanfile.py* to make sure that your package is correct.

 CMake
 -----